Tech-FZ/EmuGUI/README.md

 4. Install Visual Studio Code.
 You can get it from [here](https://code.visualstudio.com/download)
 5. Install Qt.
 You can get it from [here](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5)
 6. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
+7. As you already have the terminal open, install (lib)xcb-cursor0.
+Commands for that can be found on [Installation (Linux)](#installation-linux).
-7. Open Visual Studio Code in that folder.
+8. Open Visual Studio Code in that folder.
-8. Open Anaconda Navigator and create a new virtual environment.
+9. Open Anaconda Navigator and create a new virtual environment.
-9. Open the venv in VS Code and try to run a Python script with it.
+10. Open the venv in VS Code and try to run a Python script with it.
-10. Within the VS Code terminal, type: `& pip install --upgrade pip PyInstaller PySide6 python-magic PyQt6 requests python-dateutil psutil pyqtdarktheme`
+11. Within the VS Code terminal, type: `& pip install --upgrade pip PyInstaller PySide6 python-magic PyQt6 requests python-dateutil psutil pyqtdarktheme`
-11. After this is done, run the main.py script.
+12. After this is done, run the main.py script.
-12. To compile the program for users who don't have Python installed, type: `& PyInstaller --onefile .\emugui.py`
+13. To compile the program for users who don't have Python installed, type: `& PyInstaller --onefile .\emugui.py`
-13. After that is finished, copy the code into the dist folder PyInstaller created.
+14. After that is finished, copy the code into the dist folder PyInstaller created.
-14. Run the executable in the dist folder.
+15. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
-15. If it works, have fun!
+16. If it works, have fun!
 If not, try to start again from number 9.

 ## Documentation